jharvey25/Moss-Overview/readme.md

 **[College of Engineering](https://engineering.unl.edu/)**
 **[School of Computing](https://computing.unl.edu/)**

-This repository provides a brief outline of Stanford's Measure of Software Similarity (Moss) system as well as a rundown of how academic dishonesty is handled at the UNL School of Computing.
+This repository provides a brief outline of Stanford's Measure Of Software Similarity (Moss) system as well as a rundown of how academic dishonesty is handled at the UNL School of Computing (SoC).
+The content found here can be originally found on the webpages linked in the section below.

 ## Links
 Repository is hosted at: